iionly/users_online/README.md

 Installation and configuration
 ------------------------------

+1. If you have a previous version of the Users Online plugin installed, first remove the old plugin folder from your mod directory before copying/extracting the new version to your server,
-1. Copy the users_online plugin folder into the mod folder on your server,
+2. Copy the users_online plugin folder into the mod folder on your server,
-2. Enable the plugin in the admin section of your site,
+3. Enable the plugin in the admin section of your site,
-3. Check out the plugin settings and modify the configurations according to your liking.
+4. Check out the plugin settings and modify the configurations according to your liking.